Sri Lanka lost their 1st warm-up match against SA yesterday. What went wrong for SL?

 Putting to bat first SA scored 338 runs in their 50 overs.
 Giving to the nature of pitches and terms, one can say SL did reasonably well with the ball.
 Once SL was in a position to limit SA for 310-20 score, but depleted death bowling unit due to unavailability of Malinga, leaked too many runs in last three overs.
 Inconsistency of Lakmal and Pradeep as death bowlers was evident once again.

 While chasing the target, despite two early wickets SL was pretty much on the hunt, getting 170 mark by 30 overs.
 Usually, the score in 30 over mark is expected to double by 50 over and SL was exactly on the way to the victory.
 The turning point of the chase was the wicket of Karunarathne.
 Since then SL innings began to lose its way.

 What was highlighted was the inability of Dhanajaya Silva to play the crucial role of Number six.
 Yesterday match was a classic example of the need for a free-flowing, adoptable batsman at number six.
-As Dhanajaya has shown a number of times, he was not the ideal option at that point and he will not be in the future as it seems.
+As Dhanajaya has shown a number of times, he was not the ideal option at that point and he will be in the future.